Automattic/blocks-everywhere/readme.txt

 2. Gutenberg when editing a comment

 == Changelog ==

+= 1.14.2 =
+* Fix problem with site header offset on compat sites
+* Fix problem with some emojis adding a trailing img tag

 = 1.14.1 =
 * Fix problem with block styles being loaded